Teach Me

 The bottom line

 The news around heart health is constantly shifting, but the tried-and-true techniques of choosing a healthy diet and getting regular exercise come out on top over and over again.
-If you would like to consult with a health care professional to learn more about how to keep your heart healthy for life, reach out to Banner Health.
+If you would like to consult with a health care professional to learn more about how to reduce your risk factors and keep your heart healthy for life, reach out to Banner Health.

 Interested in learning more about your heart health and risk for heart disease?
 Take our free heart health risk assessment.